For a couple of months now I have been very VERY sensible about eating and consuming DRINK . . . all blown in one day of festivities.

 Carnaval started with lavish meat fest as film reveals.
 8.00 in the morning.
 Chorizo, slabs of bacon, sausages oozing in grease, white bread, bits of preserved duck fat, and as much hearty red wine you could shake a 'carabène' at.

-Mark went slightly pale and headed off home to eat some hippy food, I waded in and tested the fare.
+Mark turned slightly pale and headed off home to eat some hippy food; I waded in and tested the fare.

 Off out again for the 10.00 p.m tour, pushing our stomachs before us, more wine, pastis, etc etc,

 then back to burn the carnival effigy.
 Was rather relieved to find we were not going to eat onion soup at 1.30 in the morning, which I have done with another band before.

 Back to the pumkin seeds, veg etc, but will enjoy that culinary departure again next year.

 Sunday, 20 February 2011

 Seems there is a choice of dates regarding the fin du monde.
 Or maybe we are in for it two times - the first date might not quite end enough - lets leave it 9 days and have another go?

 Either way, it's going to be interesting up there in that small village, although probably not for the inhabitants, unless they are planning were to sell/rent their abodes out for a huge sum and bugger off to somewhere with palm trees and curving white beaches.